OwenBrotherwood/aidePhoneGap/README.md

 <b>Note:</b>
 The version in master is without CSS: basic boring text display The world of HTML5 is full of personal preferances, and you can add your personal preferances after you have a basic template.
 There is only a very basic 'div' replacement with text from what PhoneGap believes the device platform is (Android :) )

+Other work can be found in branches, for example AgilityJS and in the near future, a JQuery Mobile Template.
+The branches will get merged into master as soon as I have some structure for the various templates.

 <h2>Get started ...</h2>